The Howdle Group

 In all cases we explore areas where the use of supercritical fluids opens up new opportunities that would not be accessible using more conventional techniques.

-Follow the link to find out more information about our current oppurtunities for PhDs
+Follow the link to find out more information about our current opportunities for PhDs

 Our research interests